Are you an ecofeminist?

 Mari Copeny aka Little Miss Flint

-Ecofeminists argue that women and girls like Mari Copeny and Greta Thunberg feel engage in environmental activism out of an ethic of care for the natural world, and for people, for whom women and girls often take on care responsibilities.
+Ecofeminists argue that women and girls like Mari Copeny and Greta Thunberg engage in environmental activism out of an ethic of care for the natural world and people, for whom women and girls often take on care responsibilities.
 Ecofeminists argue that:

 “women, more than men are concerned about the elements: air, water, earth, fire.
 To be able to bear and rear healthy children and to provide their families with nourishing food, adequate clothing, and sturdy housing, women need fertile soil, lush plant life, fresh water, and clean air.”